oracle/graal/docs/reference-manual/embedding/embed-languages.md

 Polyglot applications offer bi-directional access between guest languages and host languages.
 As a result, you can pass Java objects to guest languages.

+Since the Polyglot API is secure by default, access is limited in the default configuration.
+To permit guest languages to access any public method or field of a Java object, you have to explicitly specify `allowAllAccess(true)` when the context is built.
+In this mode, the guest language code can access any resource that is accessible to host Java code.

 Use the code example in this section with your polyglot application to show how guest languages can access primitive Java values, objects, arrays, and functional interfaces.

-To permit guest languages to access any public method or field of a Java object, set `allowAllAccess(true)` when the context is built.
-In this mode, the guest language code must be fully trusted, as it can access other not explicitly exported Java methods using reflection.

 {%
 include snippet-tabs